mholling/nswtopo/README.markdown

       thickness: 0.2          # thickness of control circles in millimetres
       waterdrop-size: 4.5     # size of waterdrop icon in millimetres

 Specify the format(s) of the output map files you would like to create.
-Choose as many of `png`, `tif`, `gif`, `bmp`, `pdf`, `psd` and `layered.tif` as you need.
+Choose as many of `png`, `tif`, `gif`, `bmp`, `pdf`, `psd`, `layered.tif`  and `kmz` as you need.
+(A PNG image will always be created.)
 TIFFs will be automatically georeferenced with geotiff tags for use with GIS software.
 If you specify PNG/GIF/BMP format, a `.map` file will be automatically generated for use with OziExplorer.
+KMZ files can be viewed with Google Earth.

     formats:
       - png                   # (default map output is in PNG and multi-layered TIFF format)